sjcHaiKuo/carrierwave-ios/README.md

 Just add `@import Carrierwave` in your source file whenever you want to use **carrierwave-ios**.

-To connect **carrierwave-ios** with rails backend, you need to set `serverURL` property, in `[CRVNetworkManager sharedManager]` to your backend server url.
+To connect **carrierwave-ios** with rails backend, you just need to set `serverURL` property in `[CRVNetworkManager sharedManager]` to your backend server url.
+We are recommending to make this in `application:didFinishLaunchingWithOptions:` method in your `AppDelegate` class.

 ### Usage

 `CRVNetworkManager` encapsulates the common tasks, including upload, download and delete asset.
 All supported assets should be wrapped with usage of `CRVAssetType` protocol.

 ## Upload tasks